The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 Every shipping workflow can be divided into three main stages.
 These stages help identify where delays start, where costs increase, and where improvements have the biggest impact.
 Looking at the process in these segments also makes it easier to map responsibilities across warehouse teams, carriers, and fulfillment partners.

-Order intake, inventory checks, picking, packing, and label creation.
+Pre-shipping: Order intake, inventory checks, picking, packing, and label creation.

-Carrier pickup, origin scans, transit through hubs, tracking updates, and final delivery.
+Shipping: Carrier pickup, origin scans, transit through hubs, tracking updates, and final delivery.

-Returns, exchanges, damage claims, lost-package investigations, and reverse logistics.
+Post-shipping: Returns, exchanges, damage claims, lost-package investigations, and reverse logistics.

 Comparison of All Shipping Types